-Figure 3.3 - The License Agreement.
+Fig. 3: The License Agreement

-Carefully review the license agreement (see Figure 3.3) before highlighting the appropriate radio button and accepting the agreement.
+Carefully review the license agreement before highlighting the appropriate radio button and accepting the agreement.
 Click Next to continue to the Installation Directory dialog.

-Figure 3.4 - Specify an installation directory.
+Fig. 4: Specify an installation directory

-Use the Installation Directory dialog (shown in Figure 3.4) to specify the location of the PEM server:
+Use the Installation Directory dialog to specify the location of the PEM server:

-- By default, the PEM server is installed in the /opt/PEM directory on Linux or in C:\Program Files\PEM on Windows.
+- By default, the PEM server is installed in C:\Program Files\PEM on Windows.
 Accept the default location, or use the Installation Directory button to open a browser dialog and select the directory in which the PEM server will be installed. - Use the Show advanced options check box to instruct the installer to open the Advanced options dialog.